Trinary (character)

-Trinary (Shilpa Khatri) is a fictional character and mutant superhero appearing in American comic books published by Marvel Comics.
+Trinary (Shilpa Khatri) is a mutant superhero appearing in American comic books published by Marvel Comics.
 Created by Tom Taylor and Mahmud Asrar, she first appeared in X-Men Red #1 (February 2018).
+Trinary is an Indian mutant with the ability of technopathy.

 Publication history

 The character of Trinary was announced to be part of the X-Men Red comic series at the X-Men panel of SDCC on 22 July, 2018 by Tom Taylor.
 She debuted in X-Men Red #1 (February 2018), created by writer Tom Taylor and artist Mahmud Asrar.

 In 2020, Trinary was set to appear in the X of Swords storyline as teased in Free Comic Book Day 2020: X-Men #1, but she was removed entirely.
 Regarding this, then X-Men line's editor Jordan White revealed that Free Comic Book Day comics are done early and stories could change when revised, so they had meant to change the story and not the characters.

 In 2021, Trinary appeared as part of the X-Corporation team in the "Reign of X" phase of the Krakoan Age.